ThomasBleijendaal/RapidCMS/README.md

 how the related elements should be displayed in the editor.

 In contrast to the one-to-many case, the backing field is an expression which only gets a value, but does not allow to set the value.
-In order to make it possible to save which entities are selected, the `IRelationContainer` in the `InsertAsync` or `UpdateAsync` methods on the `IRepository` contain the selected entities.
+In order to make it possible to save which entities are selected, the relation container of the `editContext` in the `InsertAsync` or `UpdateAsync` methods on the `IRepository` contain the selected entities.
 An example of how this container can be used can be seen in the following code:

 ```c#